Get

 Expensive

 Venison tends to be much more expensive than other meats.
-Even when you’re feeding it as part of a commercial dog food, the dog food tends to be more expensive as it is not as widely produced as beef, chicken, pork or lamb.
+Even if you just want to offer a commercial dog food, it tends to be more expensive, as venison is not as widely produced as beef, chicken, pork, or lamb.

 Limited Availability

-Venison is also much harder to find.
+Venison can be hard to find.
 Deer aren’t farmed nearly as much as other animals.
 If you’re purchasing meat, it may only be available seasonally.

 If you’re purchasing venison dog food, there are fairly few options available.
-Because there are fewer recipes to choose from, you may be unable to find a dog food that works well for your dog.
+Since there are fewer recipes to choose from, you may be unable to find a food that works well for your dog.

 venison